 Data Analysis in Meteorology and Oceanography

-The course provides a basic introduction to the statistical methods commonly applied in oceanography and meteorology.
+The course provides a basic introduction to statistical methods commonly applied in analysis of observed a simulated quantities in oceanography and meteorology.
 This includes descriptive statistic, hypothesis testing, and probability distribution.
 The course will further contain frequency analysis and filtering of time series, and methods for identifying spatial coherences such as linear regressions, correlation analysis, and empirical orthogonal functions.
 The theory will be applied on geophysical problems.

 By the completion of the subject, the student should be able to:

-- repare and systemize observational and model data for statistical analysis
+- prepare and systemize observational and model data for statistical analysis, and present the results of the analysis

 - perform hypothesis testing